 This article explains the problem faced by people in the city of Page in Arizona.
 This problem is of course temporary but until AT&T installs its own antennas in the region, things will continue the way they are.

-Since September 2018 we are now offering coverage in those remote areas with our AT&T Prime Plan.
+Since September 2018 we are now offering coverage in those remote areas with our T-Mobile Plan.